yunzhe-zhou/STAT212_Project/README.md

 ## Code
-To run a compression experiment: Directly run the file in src/main_code.ipynb
+To run a compression experiment: directly run the file in src/main_code.ipynb